Table of Contents

 Technology Focus: Nakamoto wanted the focus to be on the technology itself rather than on their identity.
 This allowed the Bitcoin community to evaluate and adopt the technology based on its merits and potential rather than influenced by the reputation or background of its creator.

-While their true reasons are unknown so far, Satoshi Nakamoto’s decision to remain anonymous aligns with the ethos of decentralisation and the principles upon which Bitcoin was founded.
+While Nakamoto’s true reasons are unknown so far, the decision to remain anonymous aligns with the ethos of decentralisation and the principles upon which Bitcoin was founded.
 It has contributed to the project’s resilience; security; and global, open-source, community-driven network rather than controlled by a single individual or entity.

 Does Satoshi Nakamoto Own the Bitcoin Project?

-No, Satoshi Nakamoto does not own the Bitcoin project, as Bitcoin is an open-source, decentralised digital currency and blockchain technology.
+Since Bitcoin is an open-source, decentralised digital currency and blockchain technology, no one owns it.
 While Nakamoto played a central role in creating and releasing the initial Bitcoin software and white paper, they designed Bitcoin to be a decentralised and community-driven project from the outset.

 Rather than a single owner, institution, or corporation, ownership and development of the Bitcoin project are distributed amongst a global network of participants, including developers, miners, node operators, users, and various organisations and individuals who contribute to its maintenance and improvement.